 There are meager advisory fees when you use Wealthfront, which makes investing more affordable for everyone.
 And if you refer a friend, you can even qualify for a discount.

-Finally, this is the only automated investment company that offers its users Direct Indexing.
+Finally, this is the only automated investment company that offers its users Stock-level Tax-Loss Harvesting.
 If you have more than $100,000 in your accounts, then this is a valuable feature that you wouldn’t be able to enjoy with other investment brokers.
 So if you have a lot of money invested, you’ll want to check out and take advantage of this feature.

 All About Vanguard